cybertec-postgresql/vip-manager/README.md

 The configuration can be passed to the executable through argument flags, environment variables or through a YAML config file.
 Run `vip-manager --help` to see the available flags.

+> **Note**
 > The location of the YAML config file can be specified with the --config flag.
-> An exemplary config file is installed into `/etc/default/vip-manager_default.yml` or is available in the vipconfig directory in the repository of the software.
+> An exemplary config file is installed into `/etc/default/vip-manager.yml` or is available in the vipconfig directory in the repository of the software.

 Configuration is now (from release v1.0 on) handled using the [`viper`](https://github.com/spf13/viper) library.
 This means that environment variables, command line flags, and config files can be used to configure vip-manager.